aria2/aria2/doc/manual-src/en/aria2c.rst

   This method adds Metalink download by uploading ".metalink" file.
   *metalink* is of type base64 which contains Base64-encoded ".metalink" file.  *options* is of type struct and its members are a pair of option name and value.
 See :ref:`rpc_options` below for more details.
 If *position* is given as an integer starting from 0, the new download is inserted at *position* in the waiting queue.
 If *position* is not given or *position* is larger than the size of the queue, it is appended at the end of the queue.
 This method returns array of GID of registered download.
-  The uploaded data is saved as a file named hex string of SHA-1 hash of data plus ".metalink" in the directory specified by :option:`--dir <-d>` option.
-  The example of filename is 0a3893293e27ac0490424c06de4d09242215f0a6.metalink.
+If :option:`--rpc-save-upload-metadata` is ``true``, the uploaded data is saved as a file named hex string of SHA-1 hash of data plus ".metalink" in the directory specified by :option:`--dir <-d>` option.
+The example of filename is ``0a3893293e27ac0490424c06de4d09242215f0a6.metalink``.
 If same file already exists, it is overwritten.
-  If the file cannot be saved successfully, the downloads added by this method are not saved by :option:`--save-session`.
+If the file cannot be saved successfully or :option:`--rpc-save-upload-metadata` is ``false``, the downloads added by this method are not saved by :option:`--save-session`.